A quarter of staff have been pestered by their boss while on holiday

 Your out of office is on, you’ve packed your suitcase and printed your boarding pass, but you might still find yourself struggling to switch off from work.
 Particularly given new research from Mind has found that many of us can expect our boss to try to get in touch mid-holiday.

 The survey of over 1,250 employees in Britain highlights how boundaries between work and life are becoming blurred.
 As well as a quarter of us having our holidays interrupted, many people are also anxious about coming back to their jobs, even after a short break.
-Over a third of respondents (36 per cent) said that they often worry or feel apprehensive the night before returning to work after the weekend.
+Over a third of respondents (36%) said that they often worry or feel apprehensive the night before returning to work after the weekend.

 Emma Mamo, Head of Workplace Wellbeing at Mind, said: